lando/lando/docs/config/solr.md

 ```

 ::: warning Solr 5+ only!
-The `core` config value does not work for Solr 3.x or 4.x
+The `core` config value does not work for Solr 3.x or 4.x.
 :::

 ### Using custom solr config

 You will almost certainly need to utilize your own custom Solr config.
 You can do that by telling Lando to inject solr config from a directory inside of your application.

-Consider the below example of a Drupal 8 application injecting the Solr 7.x config directly from the `search_api_solr` module.
+Consider a Drupal 8 application injecting the Solr 7.x config directly from the `search_api_solr` module as shown in the example below:

 **A hypothetical project**

 Note that you can put your configuration files anywhere inside your application directory.
-We use a `config` directory in the below example but you can call it whatever you want such as `.lando`.
+We use a `config` directory but you can call it whatever you want such as `.lando` in the example below:

 ```bash
 ./